auth0/docs/articles/tokens/access-token.md

 This depends on the value that the **audience** parameter has in in the [authorization request](/api/authentication#authorize-client).

 ::: panel What is the audience?
 The **audience** is a parameter set during [authorization](/api/authentication#authorize-client), and it contains the unique identifier of the target API.
-This is how you tell Auth0 for which API to issue an access token.
+This is how you tell Auth0 for which API to issue an access token, which is the intended *audience* of this token.
 If you do not want to access a custom API, then by setting the audience to `${account.namespace}/userinfo`, you can use the opaque access token to [retrieve the user's profile](/api/authentication#get-user-info).
 :::

 * If the **audience** is set to `${account.namespace}/userinfo`, then the access token will be an opaque string.
 * If the **audience** is set to the unique identifier of a custom API, then the access token will be a [JSON Web Token (JWT)](/jwt).

-When the **audience** is set to a custom API and the **scope** parameter includes the `openid` value, then the generated access token will have both audiences and will be valid for both [retrieving the user's profile](/api/authentication#get-user-info) and for accessing the custom API.
+When the **audience** is set to a custom API and the **scope** parameter includes the `openid` value, then the generated access token will be a JWT valid for both [retrieving the user's profile](/api/authentication#get-user-info) and for accessing the custom API.
+The **audience** parameter of this JWT will include two values: `${account.namespace}/userinfo` and your custom API's unique identifier.

 :::panel Use RS256 for multiple audiences
 If you set a custom API audience and also use `scope=openid` in your request, then your custom API must use **RS256** (read [how to change an API's settings](/apis#api-settings)).
 Tokens signed with HS256 can hold only one audience, for security reasons.
 This applies also if you have set a **Default Audience** at your [API Authorization settings](${manage_url}/#/tenant).